T-COL: Generating Counterfactual Explanations for General User Preferences on Variable Machine Learning Systems: Introduction

-Twelve key challenges have been listed in \citep{verma2021counterfactual} for CEs in practical applications and industrial deployments.
-Our work specifically addresses two of these challenges: the challenge 3 of \textbf{non-static} ML models and the challenge 7 of capturing \textbf{personal preferences}.
-On the one hand, a common assumption in CE research is that ``the validation models for sample classification are fixed and do not change over time'', despite the frequent upgrades and changes observed in real-world ML systems.
-Currently, only a few works have investigated the robustness of CEs from a sample perspective.
-However, there is no work focused on the robustness of CEs on variable ML systems.
-On the other hand, users' preferences need to be captured in CE generation methods.
-Some researchers \citep{rasouli2022care} have attempted to incorporate user preferences into CEs by adding constraints on feature values.
-Alternatively, another approach \citep{9229232} built an interactive interface enabling users to select and set the range of feature values or tendencies for the features.
-Nevertheless, there is still much work to be done in developing CEs that can adapt to immutable features (like gender is usually immutable) and variable but infeasible features (like age usually only gets older).
-Furthermore, such superficial user preferences for feature values can only capture the user's tendency for a single task, making it difficult to adapt to complex tasks in real applications.
-For example, a person usually wants to count his or her income higher when applying for a loan, while having the opposite expectation when it comes to paying taxes.
-General user preferences will be more stable than the specific preferences associated with tasks.
-Regardless of the task, this person may be taking a more prudent way to improve loan success or legally avoid taxes.
-To address this issue, more general preferences need to be captured.
-In addition, the robustness of CEs on variable ML systems can also be considered a preference based on our requirement for general user preferences.
+However, the further application of CE still faces many challenges.
+The possibility of CEs is perceived as manipulative from a security view, as discussed in \cite{NEURIPS2021_009c434c}.
+The robustness of the CEs is analyzed in \cite{artelt2021evaluating} and \cite{virgolin2022robustness}. \citet{verma2021counterfactual} summarize and list twelve key challenges for CEs in practical applications and industrial deployments.
+Inspired by it, we specifically address two of these challenges: challenge 3 of \textbf{non-static ML models} and challenge 7 of \textbf{capturing personal preferences}.
+On the one hand, users' preferences need to be captured by CE generation methods.
+Some researchers \cite{rasouli2022care} have attempted to incorporate user preferences into CEs by adding constraints on feature values.
+Alternatively, another approach \cite{9229232} built an interactive interface enabling users to select and set the range of feature values or tendencies for the features.
+Nevertheless, such specific user preferences for feature values can only reflect the user's tendency for a single task, making it difficult to adapt to complex tasks in real applications.
+For example, when applying for a loan, a person might tend to report a higher income, whereas when taxed, they might do the opposite.
+To address this issue, general preferences need to be captured.
+On the other hand, a common assumption in CE research is that ``the validation models for sample classification are fixed and do not change over time'', despite the frequent upgrades and changes observed in real-world ML systems.
+The method in \cite{pmlr-v202-hamman23a} ensures the robustness of CE in variable ML systems by allowing arbitrary changes in the model parameter space while restricting predictive changes for points on the data manifold, and proposes \textit{stability} as a metric to measure this property.
+PROPLACE obtains an optimal solution that remains valid under all possible parameter variations, even in the presence of uncertainty in model parameters \cite{pmlr-v222-jiang24a}.
+However, these methods only consider changes in model parameters and do not fully account for model replacement.
+To research these two challenges in a unified way, we consider the robustness of CEs on variable ML systems as a general preference.
 In other words, it aspires to CEs with the highest possible success probability.